Azure/azure-iiot-opc-vault-service/docs/howto-use-cert-services.md

 ![Approve CSR](ApproveRejectCSR.png "Approve CSR")

-5. Approve or Reject the certificate request to start or cancel the actual signing operation.
+5. The approval step requires a user with 'Approver' role and with signing rights in Azure Key Vault.
+Approve or Reject the certificate request to start or cancel the actual signing operation.
 The resulting certificate with public key is signed by the CA. This operation may take a few seconds to finish.

 ![View Certificate](ViewCertCSR.png "View Certificate")